MaterializeInc/kubernetes-stubs/MAINTAINER.md

    bin/fmt
    ```

-4. Update the version in pyproject.toml and then add and push a corresponding
+4. Update the version in pyproject.toml.

-   tag, if a new release is desired.
+5. Add and push a corresponding tag:

    ```
    git commit -a && git tag -a $VERSION -m $VERSION && git push --tags